KILLMANGA/skills-communicate-using-markdown/index.md

-# thank you for teaching me about github
+# thank you for teaching be git hub